Text updated on the 21st of June 2021

 So what’s wrong with synchronous integration?

 As such, nothing.
 It depends on how and when it is being used.
-If we integrate with an older application, there is often nothing to do but to use the synchronous API that is being made available (if a public API exists at all).
-This kind of integration is already happening on the trailing edge and API, data ownership and functionality of the service/application we are integrating with is so to speak carved in stone and hard / impossible to change.
-It is also important to realize that such an integration falls under the category “Integration by a bunch of Web services” or at best “Enterprise Application Integration (EAI)” (over WebServices / REST / etc.).
-Synchronous integration between services IMO has nothing to do with SOA since it breaks several of the basic SOA principles.
+If we integrate with older applications, there is often no other options than to use the synchronous API that is available, if a public API exists at all.
+This kind of integration is already happening on the trailing edge, meaning that API, data ownership and functionality of the service/application we are integrating with is already carved in stone and hard if not impossible to change.
+It is also important to realize that such an integration falls under the category “Integration by a bunch of Web services” or at best “Enterprise Application Integration (EAI)” over WebServices / REST / etc. Synchronous integration between services IMO has nothing to do with SOA since it breaks several of the basic SOA principles.